Exercising your senior dog

 As dogs age, they may develop age or breed related health problems which stop them from doing certain activities or affect their day to day lives.
 These can include:

 - Dog dementia (Cognitive Dysfunction Syndrome).

 If you notice your dog having any problems with getting around or they don’t seem to enjoy the idea of exercise anymore, pop to your vet as there may be things they can to improve their quality of life and ease any aches and pains stopping your dog from enjoying getting around.

 There are a few tips to follow that will apply to almost all senior dogs:

 - Keep exercise regular and gentle.
 This will keep your senior dog active and help their muscles and joints.
 Little and often is best as joints get stiffer when they've not been used for a bit.

 - Don't stop walking.
-Your dog might not be able to walk for as long anymore but they still need to go outside.
+Your dog might not be able to go on longer walks anymore but they still need the opportunity to get outdoors every day to sniff, stretch their legs and get some fresh air.
 Make sure you keep to a fairly short route in case your dog gets tired.

 - Try to keep to familiar routes and places if your dog has problems with their senses.
 As dogs get older, much like people they can start to lose their sight and hearing.
 Keeping to somewhere familiar to them will stop them becoming anxious and confused.

 - Be aware of your surroundings.
 If your dog’s sight or hearing is getting worse, sudden movements (such as cyclists coming from apparently nowhere) can take them by surprise and be quite stressful.
 When you notice something your dog might not, help them by stroking and reassuring them.

 - Go at your dog's pace.
 Don't rush them or try to make them exercise for longer than they are able to.
 If they stop chasing a toy or lie down on a walk, they need to rest.